Export all active and blocked users from office 365 using powershell

-When a user leaves a organization, first step is to block user’s sign-in from Microsoft 365 admin center.
-This way user will not be able to login and blocked from accessing any Microsoft 365 services like accessing outlook, sign in to their MDM device, accessing any documents stored in Onedrive or sharepoint online.
+When a user leaves an organization, the first step is to block the user’s sign-in from the Microsoft 365 admin center.
+This prevents the user from logging in and restricts access to Microsoft 365 services, including Outlook, signing in to their MDM device, and accessing any documents stored in OneDrive or SharePoint Online.

-For creating a connection to Microsoft 365/Azure AD, we need to Install the Microsoft Azure Active Directory Module for Windows PowerShell.
-Please follow below steps to Install this module on your device:
+To establish a connection with Entra ID, you need to install the Microsoft Azure Active Directory Powershell Module.
+Follow the steps below to install this module on your device:

-• Press Y or A when prompted to proceed with Installation.
+3. Press ‘Y‘ or ‘A‘ when prompted to proceed with the installation.

 Install Microsoft Azure Active Directory Module